-The application is initialised and run from the main().
-Firstly we initialise the HW and various ARM microcontroller peripherals, peripherals_init() and spi_peripheral_init() functions are used for this also LCD is initialised (initLCD()).
-Then the instance roles (Tag or Anchor) and channel configurations (channel, PRF, data rate etc.) are set up by a call to inittestapplication() function.
-Finally the instance_run() is called periodically from while(1) loop which runs the instance state machine described below.
-In parallel the DW1000 interrupt line is enabled so any events (e.g. transmitted frames or received frames) are processed in the dwt_isr() call.
+The application is initialised and run from the src/application/dw\main().
+Firstly we initialise the HW and various ARM microcontroller peripherals, peripherals\init() and spi\peripheral\init() functions are used for this also LCD is initialised (initLCD()).
+In the Cube Mx project this is done in main.c, and these are auto generated by the Cube MX application.
+The instance roles (Tag or Anchor) and channel configurations (channel, PRF, data rate etc.) are set up by a call to inittestapplication() function.
+Finally the tag\run() or anch\run() is called periodically from while(1) loop which runs the instance state machines described below.
+In parallel the DW1000 interrupt line is enabled so any events (e.g. transmitted frames or received frames) are processed in the dwt\isr() call (in src/platform/port.c).

-If there is a new range calculated or ranging report received (instancenewrange()), the application will prepare output buffer to be sent over the Virtual COM port, and update the LCD display.
+If there is a new range calculated or ranging report received (instance\newrange()), the application will prepare output buffer to be sent over the Virtual COM port, and update the LCD display.

-The usb_run() is also called from the while(1) loop, it processes any data sent to the application over USB/Virtual COM port and outputs any data present in the tx_buff[].
+The usb\run() is also called from the while(1) loop, it processes any data sent to the application over USB/Virtual COM port and outputs any data present in the tx\buff[] (send\usbmessage()).